jooooel/TIL/README.md

 [📝 Delegation Patterns for OAuth 2.0 using Token Exchange](https://www.scottbrady91.com/oauth/delegation-patterns-for-oauth-20) - How to delegate an authenticated user to another API, behind a gateway for example.

+[📝 Proof of Concept for an Auth Gateway for SPA using YARP](https://github.com/manfredsteyer/yarp-auth-proxy) - Cookie auth between client and server (BFF/Gateway using YARP).
+The server holds tokens to downstream API:s.
+Client noes nothing of tokens.

 # Microservices
 [🎧 The monolith vs microservices debate](https://changelog.com/gotime/126)